Meshes of the afternoon + At land + Divine Horsemen : The living gods of Haïti

 To be overtaken by something that keeps escaping from you is a feeling with which I am extremely familiar.
 In a way I feel quite at home with Maya Deren.

-Directed by: Maya Deren.
-Produced by: Maya Deren.
-Screenplay by: Maya Deren, Alexander Hamid.
+Direction: Maya Deren.
+Production: Maya Deren.
+Screenplay: Maya Deren, Alexander Hamid.
 Editing: Maya Deren.
 Photography: Alexander Hamid.
 Music by: Teiji Ito.
 With: Maya Deren, Alexander Hamid, John Cage, Parker Tyler.

 14 September 2019 21:45